If:

-You might also like: 67 Unique Cultural and Traditional Things To Do in Japan where I introduce the best Japan has to offer.
+You might also like: 67 Unique Cultural and Traditional Things To Do in Japan where I introduce the best cultural experiences Japan has to offer.

 First of all, Japanese knives are exceptionally sharp, durable, and lightweight.
 Made from high-quality steel, they hold their edge longer and allow for precise, clean cuts.
 Chefs appreciate their design too: thinner, sharper, and the handles are often wooden and lighter, giving better balance.